Sheffield Oaks is committed to the wellbeing of all its players – both physically and mentally.

-If you don’t want to reach out in person, State of Mind is a charity that works specifically with rugby clubs who can give support and advice.
-You can find them on Facebook here.
-And CALM is a charity that is dedicated to men’s mental health who have a free support line: 0800 58 58 58
+If you don’t want to reach out in person, Mind Sheffield is a charity that has local links and can offer support and advice.
+CALM is a charity that is dedicated to men’s mental health who have a free support line: 0800 58 58 58

 No one needs to suffer in silence, and we as a club want all our players and clubmen to feel part of the team.
 We understand that sometimes life is harder than expected, things come up or today just isn’t a good day – the Oaks are here for everyone and we’re here to help.

 We’re also dedicated to recognising and making players aware of concussion as part of the RFU’s Headcase initiative.
 Players should complete the RFU’s concussion awareness course, here.